-As collaborators accept the invitation and join the document, their avatars will appear next to the invite button in the top bar of the interface with an accompanying ring of colour.
-As collaborators navigate the document a live cursor will be displayed with their avatar and associated colour so you can quickly see who is where in the document.
-When collaborators make selections, a point identification box matching their colour ring will also be shown.
+As collaborators accept the invitation and join the document, their avatars will appear next to the invite button in the top bar of the interface with an accompanying ring of color.
+As collaborators navigate the document a live cursor will be displayed with their avatar and associated color so you can quickly see who is where in the document.
+When collaborators make selections, a bounding box matching their color ring will also be shown.

 Starting a whiteboard session

 To kick off a brainstorming session, it is best if all collaborators install the Whiteboard plugin to access the tools for color, and adding elements, however, only one collaborator needs to have it installed to generate the templates and assets.
 Since the templates are all vector elements, they can be edited like any XD element on canvas.

 Open the Whiteboard plugin from the plugin panel on the left, and select the Templates tab if it isn’t already selected.
 Select a template from one of the sections by clicking on it.
 The template will then build and appear on canvas once generated.
 Just like any artboard, it can be selected and moved around the canvas.

 If you’re working with a team, it may be helpful to utilize Whiteboard with Coediting while on a joint video conference, so that you can have discussions while working through the exercises.
 Sharing a screen isn’t necessary, but the voice and video can make remote collaboration sessions operate more efficiently.
 The Zoom plugin for Adobe XD can help make this process more efficient.

 Working with workshops